 “As I previously mentioned, creative designers are responsible for creating, editing, and working with a slew of different creative materials.
 This means that they might even be involved in making a very basic visual identity system because they’re “creative”.
 They have a wider arrangement of tasks, and they’re not always and not fully tied to the marketing department.

-At Awesomic, you can notice that they’re doing exactly the same, but instead, they’re tied to the marketing department of a certain client.
-Creative designers at Awesomic often have more skills, which makes them able to close additional client tasks such as small animations, print materials, and other specific tasks.”
+At Awesomic, you can notice that they’re doing exactly the same, but instead, they’re tied to the marketing department of a certain customer.
+Creative designers at Awesomic often have more skills, which makes them able to close additional customer tasks such as small animations, print materials, and other specific tasks.”

 And what’s the result of a creative designer’s work?
 Let’s take a real example.
 How would you like a 20% sales growth in just one season?
 Sounds too good to be true, but it’s fairly possible.

 Creative Director Timothy Rose developed an idea of a Thanksgiving football rivalry for a Turkey Bowl between families.
 This concept promoted a solution ― Nike’s playbook for the ultimate Turkey Bowl that was sold specifically at Dick’s Sporting Goods.
 As a result, Dick’s holiday sales had a 20% increase alongside a rise in engagement and Nike’s brand promotion.

 To summarize Paul’s quote, we can say that the responsibilities of a creative designer differ from company to company.
 But you can see a standart set of such requirements:

 So far, so good, right?
 The enigma of a creative designer is almost solved.
 Now, let’s find out where creative designers reside so that you can go there and find yourself the best professional.

 Generally, there are three locations you can go to hire creative designers online: professional social media networks, freelance websites, or design subscription services.
 As each of these platforms has its own pros and cons, they might suit some employers while driving away others.
 Which one is your perfect match?
 Let’s find out.